 Screamin' Eagle (Half Session)

 The Screamin’ Eagle is also known as a Screamer, or Giant Swing.
-The participant is attached to a cable and the other teammates use this cable to pull the participant up to the height of his/her choice.
-Once the swinging participant is ready to fly s/he releases her/his tether and swings.
+The participant is attached to a cable and the other teammates use this cable to pull the participant up to the height of their choice.
+Once the swinging participant is ready to fly the participant releases their tether and swings.
 This element is a lot of fun and gets the whole team involved in the experience.
 This activity is group-size restrictive and offered on a first-come, first-serve basis.

 Texas Two Step (Full Session)